RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | SCULPTURE RESTORATION

 Shortlisted for Museums + Heritage Conservation or Restoration Project of the Year 2019

 “As you probably know, Samson returned to Norfolk on Monday, amongst much excitement from colleagues here at Norfolk Museums Service.
 He is looking truly splendid!

 It has been a complex project in so many ways and full of challenges from all angles.
 But I just wanted to express my gratitude to everyone at Plowden & Smith who contributed to this project and who have been so helpful and accommodating”

-Samson, a mid-17th Century carved wooden statue, underwent treatment for the removal of a rock-solid shell of paint comprising some 60 layers and weighing 28kg, as well as treatment for wet rot and biological growth that was so significant it had resulted in the loss of both feet and a large section of his torso.
+Samson underwent sculpture restoration treatment to remove a rock-solid shell of paint comprising some 60 layers and weighing 28kg.
+He also received treatment for wet rot and biological growth that was so significant it had resulted in the loss of both his feet and a large section of his torso.

-Restoring a Contemporary Bronze Sculpture
+Contemporary Bronze Sculpture Restoration

-The Plowden & Smith studio is used to welcoming visitors of all ages and sizes, but David Breuer-Weil’s monumental bronze sculpture ‘Emergence’ has to be one of the largest.
+Our sculpture restoration studio is used to welcoming visitors of all ages and sizes, but David Breuer-Weil’s monumental bronze sculpture ‘Emergence’ has to be one of the largest.

 For many years, this four-part sculpture’s home had been a garden square in central London.
 Acidic rain, air pollution and bird droppings are just some of the factors that can corrode the patination on outdoor sculptures.
 Over time, and if left untreated, this can seriously impact both their appearance and structural stability.
 Emergence came in for sculpture restoration treatment to correct typical weather-related wear and damage.